AustinAres2007/DeveloperJoe/README.md

 DeveloperJoe is an AI discord bot that comes with GPT 3 / 4 by default and that is fully customisable if you have sufficient Python knowledge.

-- Multiple Chats at one time
+- Multiple chats
 - Long-term chat storage
 - Image Generation
 - Streaming chat replies
+- Image Analysing
+- Markdown support

 I would recommend reading all the files inside the instructions folder if you plan to take advantage of the full capabilities of this bot.
 Though, the "welcome.md" file would suffice, or even just this file would do.